 4. Brigit

 Brigit does not strictly require employer payroll.
 The bar is at least 60 days of consistent bank account activity with a positive ending-balance pattern.
-Advances up to $250 on Plus ($9.99/mo) or up to $500 on Premium ($14.99/mo).
-No interest, no tips, no late fees.
+Advances run up to $250 on Plus ($9.99/mo) or up to $500 on Premium ($14.99/mo), with no interest, no tips, and no late fees.
 Premium also waives instant transfer fees and adds a credit-builder line.
 Weighing whether the membership is worth it?
-Our apps like Brigit comparison lines it up against cheaper alternatives.
+Our Brigit review breaks down the real annual cost.

 Brigit